idlgcl/obsidialogs/README.md

 ## Features

 - **Idealogs Article Suggestions**: Type `[[@` to get article suggestions from Idealogs
-- **Automatic Content Fetching**: Special handling for Idealogs files (Ix, 0x, Tx, Fx) that automatically fetches content (always opens in read-only)
+- **Automatic Content Fetching**: Special handling for Idealogs files (Ix, 0x, Tx, Fx) that automatically fetches content (always opens in read-only and automatically deleted when not in view)

 ## How to Use